Indiana Jones and the Spear of Destiny: Near Newgrange, Ireland, 1945

 In the middle of the night, Jones woke up in pain and started downstairs for a drink.
 He overheard Connely discussing Jones and his letter to a Nazi via radio.
 Connely offered to have his Blueshirts kill Jones, and Jones slipped back upstairs to make his escape.
 Back in his room, he began packing his gear, when a shadowy figure grabbed him.
-Jones fought back against his assailant before Jones realized that it O'Neal, who had arrived to warn Jones of the plot to kill him.
+Jones fought back against his assailant before Jones realized that it was O'Neal, who had arrived to warn Jones of the plot to kill him.
 When Pete and two other Blueshirts came up to attack Jones, Jones surprised them by smashing a framed picture of Jesus Christ into Pete's face, and then climbed out the window with O'Neal.
 O'Neal drove Jones away in his mom's car, which had been converted to using natural gas, and had a large gas-filled bladder on top.
 They drove off, chased in two cars by Pete, Bobby, and their leader.
 Miles later, the pursuers gained on Jones and O'Neal, who jumped from the car just before a bullet exploded the gas tank, destroying the vehicle.
 Jones and O'Neal commandeered a horse cart and managed to get to the coastal town with the ferry port.
 Throwing off some cargo to cause their pursuers to crash before the dock, Jones forced his attackers to leave their cars and chase on foot.
 As they raced for the ferry, Pete shot O'Neal.
 Jones grabbed O'Neal, and jumped onto the departing ferry, safe from pursuit.
 Aboard the ferry, O'Neal revealed that he had not been injured, as the bullet had hit and destroyed the spiral stone carving in his pocket instead.